Tusculum, Potts Point: Bishop William Broughton as a tenant

 Alterations were made in 1836 to suit its first tenant, Bishop William Broughton.
 The Broughtons made Tusculum a centre of hospitality and, after Government House, it was the most important domestic building in the colony.
 The Broughton papers contain several references to the unfinished state of the house when he moved in during 1836, and the alterations and improvements he undertook 'to bring the premises into a state of decency.'

-In Broughton's early years at Tusculum a garden was established - there are references to a kitchen garden, rose trees from England etc. In 1839 he had shelves put up for his library so that his books could be "released from captivity, and placed in security from damp and dust".
+In Broughton's early years at Tusculum a garden was established – there are references to a kitchen garden, rose trees from England etc. In 1839 he had shelves put up for his library so that his books could be "released from captivity, and placed in security from damp and dust".

 An interesting letter from Emily Crawley (née Broughton) to Phoebe Boydell, dated 22 September 1850, describes the accommodation arrangements at Tusculum for the Conference of Australasian Bishops held in October that year.
-Bishop Broughton lived at Tusculum from 1836 to 1851 - for almost the full length of his episcopacy.
+Bishop Broughton lived at Tusculum from 1836 to 1851 – for almost the full length of his episcopacy.
 He appears to have been occasionally unsettled by his accommodation, with numerous references in his letters to his desire to relocate.
 Broughton had difficulty in obtaining suitable alternative accommodation, and became resigned to the circumstances of Tusculum.

-Broughton took out another lease on the property for seven years in 1848 at £300 p.a. (letter to Coleridge, 16 February 1848) - 'lt is a sad, imperfect place and anything but episcopal in pretensions: but it is in a cheerful situation and good air, and answers my purposes tolerably well.'
+Broughton took out another lease on the property for seven years in 1848 at £300 p.a. (letter to Coleridge, 16 February 1848) – 'lt is a sad, imperfect place and anything but episcopal in pretensions: but it is in a cheerful situation and good air, and answers my purposes tolerably well.'

 By 1843 there was a serious financial crisis in the colony, and the Darlinghurst grantees suffered.
 They pressed for the freedom to subdivide their land, and Sydney's first exclusive suburb opened up to investors.
 From the early 1850s, the Gold Rush boosted the economy, and interest in the land available at Darlinghurst grew.
 The first subdivisions occurred around the edges of the original grants, with blocks of a size that allowed other grand houses to be built and new streets formed.
 In the 1870s, heavy land taxes imposed by the administration of the Premier, Sir Henry Parkes, led to another wave of subdivisions of the original grants.
 The late 19th century saw the final demise of the grounds surrounding the original villas, and in some cases, the villas themselves.

 Broughton was no longer living at Tusculum in 1851, the year prior to his departure.
 Tusculum was then purchased by William Long.

 Ownership by William Long

 The authorship of the substantial alterations undertaken at Tusculum for William Long is not certain.
-It is likely that John F. Hilly may have been the architect.
+It is likely that John Frederick Hilly may have been the architect.
 Hilly did a lot of work in the Potts Point, Darlinghurst and Woolloomooloo areas and owned a local quarry.
 The cast iron balustrade design on the verandahs at Tusculum is very similar to those at Fiona, Edgecliff (1864), Guntawang (1869–70) and the Prince of Wales Theatre (1863) all works of Hilly.